SafetyCulture/safetyculture-sdk-python/README.md

 IMPORTANT: Exporting large numbers of audits in bulk over and over again may result in your account being throttled or your API token revoked.

+## How to use the Import GRS tool

+Open tools/import_grs/config.yaml and paste in your Public API Access Token.
+For filename, type the name of the xlsx or xls file you want to sync your GRS to.

+Each sheet in the xls file will correspond to one Global Response Set.
+The name of the sheet will correspond to the name of the GRS.
+Please note that if you name a sheet exactly the same as a currently existing GRS, that GRS will be modified - including deletion of responses.

+A single column per sheet is required, each row in that column will correspond to the label of a response.

+To update your GRS, add a row to the spreadsheet, and run the tool.
+To delete from your GRS, just delete the row in the spreadsheet, and run the tool.

+### How to run the Import GRS tool

+Open a terminal, navigate to safetyculture-sdk-python/tools/import_grs and execute 'python import_grs.py'.

 ## SafetyCulture Python SDK
 1. Import `safetypy` into a Python module or Python interpreter: